-Sure, but it’s a federal offense to damage government property.
-You can get jail time for inflicting more than $10,000 worth of damage.
+Sure, but it’s a federal offence to damage government property; you can get jail time for inflicting more than $10,000 worth of damage.
 How do you plan to get around that?

 You can get prison time for anything in this country now.
 Here’s the problem: President Obama has declared war on his own people.
 He’s assassinated four of his own citizens [in drone attacks] without the benefit of a trial, no right of habeas corpus.
 He just decided, on his own, to use drones to kill these people.
-All right, they weren’t on US soil, but guess what—the US constitution applies to American citizens whether they are on US soil or not.
+Alright, they weren’t on US soil, but guess what – the US constitution applies to American citizens whether they are on US soil or not.

 You feel the government are breaking the law, so why shouldn’t you, basically?